mfrachet/rn-native-portals/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-_This repository hasn't been published yet, I need some help to expose the native component to JS_
+_This repository hasn't been published yet, I need some help to expose the native component to JS.
+The current status should be working on android like described in https://github.com/mfrachet/rn-reparentable/issues/1/#issuecomment-419985453_

 [Here's the story _why_ we've built this library](https://t.co/QVGbfGuLG3)